N, N+1, 2N, 2N+1 Redundancy: What Do They Mean & Which Do You Need?

-The symbol “N” represents the amount of infrastructure needed to operate the facility at a full IT load.
+The symbol “N” represents the infrastructure needed to operate a facility at full IT load.
 It is typically used to describe cooling units or uninterrupted power supplies (UPS), but it could apply to many other aspects of data center infrastructure.
-The important thing to remember is that N stands for baseline capacity.
+The important thing to remember is that N represents baseline capacity.
 A facility with N capacity has everything it needs to operate as designed, but it has no redundancies in place to accommodate equipment failure or maintenance.

 An N+1 redundancy means that a facility has the capacity needed to run a full IT load with an additional component to account for failure or maintenance.
 As a crude example, if four bolts were required to assemble a shelf from the hardware store, N+1 redundancy would supply five bolts.
 Data center N+1 redundancy standards typically require an extra unit for every four needed, so if 12 cooling units are required, a facility with N+1 redundancy would have 15 units.